Whipple Jones (The Bold and the Beautiful): 2009–11

 In 2009, Stephanie began searching for a public relations person for her new company, Jackie M. She came across Whip, and hired him not only for the company, but to lure Brooke away from her son Ridge, unaware that Brooke and Whip were never sexual as husband and wife.
 Whip later begins a relationship with Ridge's other love (who Ridge had abandoned) Taylor Hayes (Hunter Tylo).
 He helps her get over Ridge, however Brooke and Ridge both suspect that Taylor and Whip, were getting together to spite them.
 The two of them were married in Taylor's home.
 Taylor and Whip remained happy despite working for opposing companies (Jackie M Designs and Forrester Creations).

 Whip finds himself involved in a scandal involving Forrester Creations.
 Before the runway special, he persuaded Taylor's son Thomas Forrester (Adam Gregory) to do something drastic to attract the public, but Thomas took it too far by kissing Brooke.
 Whip notices how close Ridge and Taylor are becoming especially in the wake of Thomas' publicity stunt involving Brooke; he warns Ridge to stay away from Taylor.
 Aggie (Whip's cousin) warns Whip not to go against Ridge, but Whip wants revenge.
 Taylor and Whip suffered marital problems when she found herself drawn to Ridge once again.
 Whip accuses Taylor of always making Brooke look back.
 Taylor later consumes hallucinogenic berries that Thomas brought back from the island he and Brooke were trapped on.
 Taylor goes crazy after eating them, thinking Whip is Ridge and being passionate with him.
 She goes to the hospital and later Whip and Taylor decide to divorce due to her unresolved feelings for Ridge.
 Whip quits Jackie M Designs and hasn't been seen since.

+Reception

+In 2009, prior to the announcement of the character's return, Jamey Giddens from Daytime Confidential wrote that Hearst was in "fine form" when he portrayed Whipple in 2002, and called the character "wisecracking".
+He believed that "Whip was one of the most original, refreshing, funny characters B&B created in years, which of course is why they scrapped the role".
+Giddens wanted Whipple to return to "save Brooke from Rick and Ridge's "Show Me You Pickle" contest", and believed that he could be a love interest for Felicia Forrester (Lesli Kay), though Giddens joked, "Of course with my luck, they'd put him with one of those wicked Logan sisters, Katie or Donna".